Timeline of US intervention in the Syrian civil war: December 2018: Initial announcement of U.S. withdrawal

 On 27 December, administration officials stated that USCENTCOM's troop withdrawal plan entailed the withdrawal taking place over several months instead of weeks, falling in line with Trump's post-announcement comments that the pullout of U.S. troops would be "deliberate and orderly."
 By the end of the month, it remained unclear whether anti-ISIL air operations would continue post-withdrawal.
 By 31 December, after U.S. Senator Lindsey Graham and a group of generals held a luncheon with the president over the withdrawal, Graham tweeted that Trump would seek a more gradual withdrawal over a course of several months; a slow down of the withdrawal was not officially confirmed by the administration at the time.

-In December 2018, US President Donald Trump announced that US troops involved in the fight against the Islamic State (ISIS) in northeast Syria would be withdrawn imminently.
-Trump's surprise decision overturned Washington's policy in the Middle East.
-It fueled the ambitions and anxieties of local and regional actors vying over the future shape of Syria.
-Many experts proposed that President Trump could mitigate the damage of his withdrawal of U.S. military forces from Syria by using Special Activities Center.
-Many believe the president chose "to replace U.S. ground forces in Syria with personnel from the CIA's Special Activities Center" and that the process has been underway for months.
-Already experienced in operations in Syria, the CIA has numerous paramilitary officers who have the skills to operate independently in harms way.
-And while the CIA lacks the numbers to replace all 2,000 U.S. military personnel currently in Syria and work alongside the Syrian Democratic Forces (these CIA personnel are spread cross the world), but their model is based on fewer enablers and support.
+Many experts proposed that Trump could mitigate the damage of the withdrawal by using the CIA's Special Activities Center.
+Many believed Trump chose "to replace U.S. ground forces in Syria with personnel from the CIA's Special Activities Center" and that the process had already been underway for months.
+Already experienced in operations in Syria, the CIA had numerous paramilitary officers who possessed the skills to operate independently in harms way.
+While the CIA lacked the numbers to replace all 2,000 U.S. military personnel in Syria at the time and work alongside the Syrian Democratic Forces, but their model was based on fewer enablers and support.